epic-gateway/dev-test-environment/README.md

 This project provides scripts to install and use Vagrant to create representative Customer Environments.

+# Environment Notes
+The ACNDEV environment disables IPv6 currently.
+May be updated in the future.

 ## If your running it on a host at Hurricane

- They are already setup.
-Just clone into your home directory on the host you want to use and start the version you want.
+ Vagrant is already setup, clone the into your home directory.
+You will need to change the EXTBRIDGE in both singlenode and multinode vagrant file to reflect the configuration created by MaaS.

+ EXTBRIDGE should be set to br-eno2

 ## To use in your Environment

 You should be able to run the single node version, the multinode version is 7 host, take a look at the resources required in the vagrantfile

 Before cloning the repo a bridge connecting the router to your network is required.
-The netplan configuration will look like this.
+A sample netplan configuration is below.
+The external bridge in this case is brext0.
+This is the default in the vagrant scripts but can be changed in using the variable EXTBRIDGE.

 ```
 network: